 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
 The maximum exposure to the credit risk at the reporting date is primarily from unbilled revenues amounting to Rs.
-746 Lacs (March 31, 2018 - Rs.
-572 Lakhs) as of March 31, 2019 and trade receivables amounting to Rs.
-128 Lakhs (March 31, 2018 - Rs.
-Nil) as of March 31, 2019, respectively, arising from rendering of services to its fellow subsidiary ISGN Corporation.
+Nil (March 31, 2019 - Rs.
+746 Lakhs) as of March 31, 2020 and trade receivables amounting to Rs.
+Nil (March 31, 2019 - Rs.
+128 Lakhs) as of March 31, 2020, respectively, arising from rendering of services to its fellow subsidiary ISGN Corporation.
+The same has been fully provided in the financial statements during the year.
 Also, refer Note 22.